SOUTH KOREA FAST FACTS

 South Korea is among the highest ranked and developed countries in the world.
 The citizens of South Korea enjoys high standard of living.
 The country also has the highest average wage in Asia and places 8th in the world in terms of per household income.
 The same high ranking also holds true for South Korea’s educational, health and business sector.
 The economy is powered by research and development intensive industries and businesses with some of the world’s top brands or companies originating in South Korea.
 Some of these companies include Samsung, LG and Hyundai-Kia.
 Meanwhile, South Korea is number one in the world in terms of internet connection speed.

-Airport/s: Incheon International Airport is the main hub for international flights that travel to South Korea.
+International Airport/s: Incheon International Airport is the main hub for international flights that travel to South Korea.

-Wi-Fi Availability: South Korea has consistently ranked in the world for having the fastest internet connection, even light years ahead of the US.
+Connectivity: South Korea has consistently ranked in the world for having the fastest internet connection, even light years ahead of the US.
 Thus, you can easily find free WiFi hotspots in major cities and the quality is topnotch.
 Even taxis have WiFi in them – it’s so easy to stay connected!

 Visa Required: Nationals from select countries can travel to South Korea without a visa for a varying periods of stay.
 Citizens from the US, Australia and EU countries can stay visa-free for a maximum of 90 days while Portuguese and Croatian nationals can travel visa-free for 60 days and 30 days, respectively.
 Foreign nationals who would normally require a visa to travel to South Korea can travel in-transit to another country free of visa provided that they do not stay for a period of more than 72 hours.